aws/amazon-mwaa-docker-images/README.md

    with the provided credentials will be assigned to the Airflow components that would be started with the next step.
    So, if you receive any error message indicating lack of permissions, then try providing the permissions to the identity whose credentials were used.
-   - `./run.sh` This will build and run all the necessary containers and automatically create the following CloudWatch log groups:
+   - `./run.sh` This will sync dags with dags in dart repository and build and run all the necessary containers and automatically create the following CloudWatch log groups:
      - `{ENV_NAME}-DAGProcessing`
      - `{ENV_NAME}-Scheduler`
      - `{ENV_NAME}-Worker`